Let’s Talk Geology Volunteer Blog: The Hebridean Terrane by Alex Neches

 The Scottish Geology Trust is keen to offer people involved with Scottish geology the chance to share information about Scotland’s geology with a wider audience.
+This is the first in a series of blog posts exploring the geology of Scotland, written by Dr Alex Neches.

 The Hebridean Terrane – a simplified history of Scotland’s oldest rocks, by Alex G. Neches